NextNC/nestjs-next-guard/README.md

 ### Using decorators

-Be aware that both decorators are optional so use them as you want.
+Be aware that both decorators (Roles and CheckOwnerShip) are optional so use them as you want.

 #### 1. Use Case